-Currently, Peter's activity in PortaBilling® has the following limitations:
+Peter's activity in PortaBilling® has the following limitations:

-- 1. Customer and account creation is forbidden. - 2.
-Attachments such as account generation reports, invoices in invoice notifications, files with DIDs etc. are not available. - 3.
+- 1. Access to customer and account self-care portals is forbidden. - 2.
+Attachments with personal data that cannot be anonymized, such as call recordings and music on hold files are not available. - 3.
+All other attachments such as account generation reports, invoices in invoice notifications, files with DIDs, etc. are available since personal data in them is anonymized. - 4.
 Access to SIP and BE logs is forbidden since the logs contain personal data.
 (Personal data anonymization will be added in future releases to grant access to logs.) - Previously generated custom reports are not available for download.
-Reports yet to be generated are available since the personal data in them is anonymized. - 5.
-Additional information in xDRs (e.g. the actual phone number of a person making a call in an IP Centrex environment) is not available. - 6.
-Access to a customer's old web interface is forbidden so that access to unanonymized personal data is prevented.
+Reports yet to be generated are available since personal data in them is anonymized. - 6.
+Access to the old web interface is forbidden so that access to unanonymized personal data is prevented.